Microbial cyst: In rotifers

-Composition of the cyst wall

-The composition of the cyst wall is variable in different organisms.
-The cyst walls of bacteria are formed by the thickening of the normal cell wall with added peptidoglycan layers whereas the walls of protozoan cysts are made of chitin, a type of glycopolymer.
-Nematode cyst walls are composed of chitin reinforced by collagen.
-The cyst wall is composed of four layers, ectocyst, mesocyst, endocyst, and the granular layer.
-The ectocyst a thin dense layer.
-The mesocyst is the thickest layer and composed of a compact material.
-The endocyst is a thin layer, just not as dense as the ectocyst.
-The granular layer varies in thickness and is composed of granular material.
-The sugars in the cyst wall are N-acetylglucosamine (90%) and glucose (10%).
+Rotifers also produce diapause cysts, which are different from quiescent (environmentally triggered) cysts in that the process of their formation begins before environmental conditions have deteriorated to unfavorable levels and the dormant state may extend past the restoration of ideal conditions for microbial life.
+Food limited females of some Synchaeta pectinata strains produce unfertilized diapausing eggs with a thicker shell.
+Fertilized diapausing eggs can be produced in both food limited and non-food limited conditions, indicative of a bet-hedging mechanism for food availability or perhaps an adaptation to variation in food levels throughout a growing season.

 Pathology

 While the cyst component itself is not pathogenic, the formation of a cyst is what gives Giardia its primary tool of survival and its ability to spread from host to host.
-Ingestion of contaminated water, foods, or fecal matter gives rise to the most commonly diagnosed intestinal disease, Giardiasis.
+Ingestion of contaminated water, foods, or fecal matter gives rise to the most commonly diagnosed intestinal disease, giardiasis.

 Whereas it was previously believed that encystment only served a purpose for the organism itself, it has been found that protozoan cysts have a harboring effect.
 Common pathogenic bacteria can also be found taking refuge in the cyst of free-living protozoa.
 Survival times for bacteria in these cysts range from a few days to a few months in harsh environments.
 Not all bacteria are guaranteed to survive in the cyst formation of a protozoan; many species of bacteria are digested by the protozoan as it undergoes cystic growth.